Monster radiative shocks in the perturbed magnetospheres of neutron stars: Abstract

 \section{Abstract}

-Magnetospheres of neutron stars can be perturbed by star quakes or interaction in a binary system.
-The perturbations are typically in the kHz band and excite magnetohydrodynamic (MHD) waves.
-We show that compressive magnetospheric waves steepen into monster shocks mediated by radiation reaction, different from normal collisionless shocks.
-The shocks admit a simple analytical description.
-They expand through the magnetosphere with radiative losses, and then a blast wave is launched into the neutron-star wind.
-The monster shocks offer a new possible mechanism for X-ray bursts from magnetars and support the connection of magnetar X-ray activity with fast radio bursts.
-Similar shocks should occur in magnetized neutron-star binaries in every orbital period, generating an X-ray precursor of the binary merger.
-The presented method for calculating wave propagation and shock formation may have broader applications in relativistic MHD.
+Magnetospheres of neutron stars can be perturbed by star quakes, interaction in a binary system, or sudden collapse of the star.
+The perturbations are typically in the kHz band and excite magnetohydrodynamic waves.
+We show that compressive magnetospheric waves steepen into monster shocks, possibly the strongest shocks in the universe.
+The shocks are radiative, i.e. the plasma energy is radiated before it crosses the shock.
+As the kHz wave with the radiative shock expands through the magnetosphere, it produces a bright X-ray burst.
+Then, it launches an approximately adiabatic blast wave, which will expand far from the neutron star.
+These results suggest a new mechanism for X-ray bursts from magnetars and support the connection of magnetar X-ray activity with fast radio bursts.
+Similar shocks may persistently occur in magnetized neutron-star binaries, generating an X-ray precursor of the binary merger.
+Powerful radiative shocks are also predicted in the magnetosphere of a neutron star when it collapses into a black hole, producing a bright X-ray transient.

 \keywords{ X-ray transient sources (1852); Neutron stars (1108); Magnetars (992); Radiative processes (2055); Radio bursts (1339); Plasma astrophysics (1261) }